SarahAndyshak/capstone-proposal/README.md

 #### Monday, 15 May 2023
 * 1:15pm: Add recipes to Recipes.js page.
 * 2:30pm: Attempt to get images to enlarge when hovered over.
+* 3:45: Add links from Recipe page back to Details page.